Introduction

 - Budget consumed by software costs

-"We're paying too much for what we use...
-We only use 20% of CargoWise features." — Common feedback from mid-market users
+"We're paying too much for what we use.
+We only use 20 percent of CargoWise features," common feedback from mid-market users.

 What Small Businesses Actually Need

-You need to be operational fast—weeks, not months.
-Simple implementation trumps extensive customization.
+Speed Over Comprehensiveness.
+You need to be operational fast, weeks not months.
+Simple implementation beats extensive customization.

+Essential Features Over "Everything."
 Quoting, booking, tracking, documentation, invoicing.
-That's the core.
+That is the core.
 Advanced analytics and AI can come later.

-Pricing that works at 10 users and still works at 50 users without budget crisis.
+Affordable Scaling.
+Pricing that works at 10 users and still works at 50 users without a budget crisis.

-When you have questions, you need answers now—not a ticket queue that takes days.
+Responsive Support.
+When you have questions, you need answers now, not a ticket queue that takes days.

 The Growth Question

-The best small business TMS isn't just affordable today—it grows with you.
+The best small business TMS is not just affordable today, it grows with you.

 | Stage | Employees | TMS Priority |